Mail Code: 94305-5417

 BIOPHYS 297.
 Bio-Inorganic Chemistry.
 3 Units.

-Overview of metal sites in biology.
+(Formerly Chem 297) Overview of metal sites in biology.
 Metalloproteins as elaborated inorganic complexes, their basic coordination chemistry and bonding, unique features of the protein ligand, and the physical methods used to study active sites.
 Active site structures are correlated with function (election transfer; dioxygen binding, activation and reduction to water).
-Prerequisites: 153 and 173, or equivalents.
+Prerequisites: CHEM 153 and CHEM 173, or equivalents.

 Same as: CHEM 257